zzz333za/CELLECT/README.md

 # Run CELLECT on your own dataset
-## CELLECT Inference Guide

-The following guideline describes the inference module of CELLECT framework: how to run CELLECT on your own dataset using CELLECT framework，which aims to generate cell tracking results from a folder of 3D image frames.
+The following guideline describes the inference module of CELLECT framework.
+This section aims to demonstrate how to run CELLECT on your own dataset and generate cell tracking results from a folder of 3D image frames.

 The inference pipeline processes a folder of 3D `.tif` or `.tiff` files (supporting formats like `file_3.tif`, `image_t004.tif`, `frame5.tiff`, etc.), automatically sorting them based on embedded frame numbers.
 It uses a trained model to detect cell centers, track them over time, and output structured tracking information.